 Alternatively, you can run a search term report after you’ve received traffic and add the irrelevant search terms as they come through.
 This will involve checking the search terms frequently at the beginning of your campaign to ensure you don’t pay for the same irrelevant terms twice.

 4. Setting Campaign to Autopilot

-Another extremely common AdWords mistake many people make is setting your campaign to Autopilot and not managing the campaign.
-After setting up their new AdWords accounts many people often, “set it and forget it”.
+Another extremely common Google Ads mistake many people make is setting your campaign to Autopilot and not managing the campaign.
+After setting up their new Google Ads accounts many people often, “set it and forget it”.
 Stagnant campaigns may tick over for a while but if any new features are added or perhaps a new competitor comes on the market, your campaign can come crashing down rapidly.

 After you set up your campaign you should really keep an eye on it and make necessary changes weekly if not daily.
 Each campaign varies, and needs tweaked often to ensure you’re getting the maximum return on investment.

 Choosing a suitable landing page for your ads is key in determining whether your customers will convert or not.
 I often see client’s ads sending customers to their website’s homepage no matter what the ad may be trying to promote.
 Each ad should have a key focus on the service or product it is trying to advertise, meaning the landing page should be relevant to this key focus.

 Furthermore, your landing page needs to look professional and have easy to navigate content in order to convince potential clients to purchase your product or service.
 Poor landing pages convert less than 1% of visitors into qualified leads meaning you’ll be paying for wasted clicks.